VRCFury/vrcfury.com/docs/70-technical/fixes.md

   * VRCFury buffers all tracking control changes and repeats them several times as the avatar is loaded
 * Animator Tracking Control behaviors from various unrelated plugins can break MMD dances
   * VRCFury buffers all tracking control changes and triggers them only once the avatar is not in an MMD station
-* The VRCSDK incorrectly applies android validations while in windows mode if you select the android tab in the inspector of a texture asset
-  * VRCFury automatically syncs this setting back to the proper value when the vrcsdk dialog loads and when a build begins
-* VRCFury removes the built-in unity "Toggle", "Dropdown" and "Toggle Group" components from the Add Component menu, as they are not usable during avatar creation, and cause confusion when creating an avatar Toggle.
-* AudioLink in the editor does not automatically attach to newly-created renderers after entering play mode.
-  * VRCFury reinitializes all AudioLink components in the scene after an avatar's preprocessor hooks have run.
-* Av3Emualator throws errors and breaks if an animator in the scene disappears or has its controller changes after play mode has begun
-  * VRCFury reinitializes Av3Emu after an avatar's preprocessor hooks have run
-* Importing Poiyomi or the VRCSDK from an avatar package when they are already installed breaks the project for users who do not know to exclude them from the import
-  * VRCFury prevents Poiyomi or VRCSDK asset files from being imported if they are already detected in the project.
-* Poiyomi locks down all materials when preprocessor hooks are run in play mode in versions before 9
-  * VRCFury patches Poiyomi's LockMaterialsOnUpload to never apply while in play mode.
-* VRCSDK contacts do not properly distinguish between "Self" and "Others" when testing in editor play mode
-  * VRCFury automatically adjusts the playerId on avatar contacts in play mode to make "Self" and "Others" work properly.
-* Unity does not properly apply changes from nested prefabs when those changes are made externally (for example, using version management) until the outer prefab is reimported
-  * VRCFury automatically recursively triggers unity to reimport prefabs in inside-out order prior to loading their vrcfury components
-* Users accidentally hide console errors and then complain that there are no script errors when checking
-  * VRCFury ensures the Error logging level is enabled in the unity console whenever scripts are reloaded
-* Users accidentally go into pause mode forever and then complain that Gesture Manager does not work properly
-  * VRCFury ensures pause mode and "Error Pause" are both disabled when scripts are reloaded
 * Avatars with WD on will incorrectly always select the default value of material properties from the first material slot, even if that material doesn't have the property.
   * Strangely, this issue only happens in-game and is not reproducible in the editor
   * VRCFury resolves this issue by detecting these cases and forcefully records the default state in a top defaults layer, even if WD is on.
-* Many avatars upload with VRC's default Action controller, even though it's impossible to trigger any of the dances due to a customized menu.
-  * VRCFury automatically removes the default VRC action controller if the menu on the avatar descriptor does not use VRCEmote.
 * When a physbone with Is Animated unchecked is placed on a humanoid bone (like the hips), it prevents that bone from animating even if the multi-child mode is set to Ignore.
   * VRCFury automatically marks all physbones targeting humanoid bones as animated, to ensure that locomotion and full body animations can operate correctly.
 * Because of the way stereo cameras work in VR, objects with small bounding boxes can disappear when still in view, even if the bounding box is technically correct.